Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

-In Robophysics, however, communication is not merely an abstract tool but an integral component of the physical process itself: information exchange influences motion, and motion, in turn, shapes connectivity.
-Modeling and controlling this bidirectional feedback loop remains an open challenge situated at the intersection of network dynamics, control theory, and collective behavior.
+More fundamentally, in Robophysics communication is not a passive substrate but part of the collective dynamics: information exchange affects motion and coordination, while motion continuously reshapes connectivity and contention.
+Designing mechanisms that explicitly account for this bidirectional coupling---and remain stable across regime shifts---remains an open challenge.